 If you still have the disbelief that turtles can’t see in the dark, here’s a little test that you can do to know the truth.

 You can easily see whether or not a turtle has tapetum lucidum.
-For this, take the photo of turtles’ eyes from a close range using your phone flash.
-Usually, animals with night vision, such as cats and dogs, will have a glowing photo of their eyes.
+For this, take a photo of turtles’ eyes from a close range using your phone flash.
+Usually, animals with night vision, such as cats and dogs, will have glowing photos of their eyes.

 On the contrary, turtle eyes will have no glowing photo of their eyes.
 It reconfirms the lack of night vision in their eyesight.